Minor in Possession of Alcohol

 • during lawful employment by a licensed manufacturer, wholesaler, or retailer.

-• Entering bars.
-Aside from the employment exception noted above, many states bar youth from entering bars, cocktail lounges, and other establishments that are primarily drinking establishments.
+Entering bars.
+Many states bar youth from entering bars, cocktail lounges, and other establishments that are primarily drinking establishments.

-Because the local response to MIP is so important to know, it may be a good idea to at least consult with a local lawyer who is familiar with how these cases are handled in your city or area.
-You may learn that it should not be necessary, given your circumstances, to hire counsel to represent you.
+It's generally a good idea to at least consult with a local lawyer who is familiar with how these cases are handled in your city or area.
+You might learn that it should not be necessary, given your circumstances, to hire counsel to represent you.
 Or, you may decide that the outcome is uncertain and the stakes are high, making representation throughout the course of the case a good idea.

 When deciding whether to hire counsel, consider whether there's a good chance of a better result with counsel than if you were to handle the case yourself.
-Keep in mind that some convictions will have a negative impact on the minor's insurance premiums (and possibly the parents' premiums as well), and that a license suspension may make it hard to get to school or to a job.
-This seemingly-minor charge can actually have quite an impact.
+Keep in mind that some convictions will have a negative impact on the minor's insurance premiums (and possibly the parents' premiums as well), and that a license suspension may make it hard to get to school or a job.
+This seemingly minor charge can have quite an impact.

 DEFEND YOUR RIGHTS